ihmeuw/vivarium_research/docs/source/models/intervention_models/wasting_treatment/compas_trial_wasting_treatment/index.rst

   Update link to new wasting transition model doc

-The Vivarium modeling strategy above details how to solve for the transition rates among the covered uncovered populations.
+The Vivarium modeling strategy above details how to solve for the transition rates among the covered and uncovered populations.
 However, the wasting treatment intervention will be implemented as a variable that affects the relative risk of certain transition rates between wasting states in the :ref:`dynamic wasting model <2020_risk_exposure_wasting_state_exposure>`.
 The following table details the relative risks for each dynamic wasting model transition rate that is affected by wasting treatment based on a given treatment category.

 .. warning::